freecityhacks/fch-docs/README.md

 ## Our Vision

 Developers hate stress.
-We want to keep it that way. [*#AfricanTechFun*](https://twitter.com/freecityhacks/status/1150831205690019840)
+We'd love keeping it that way. [*#ultracogence*](https://twitter.com/freecityhacks/status/1183753003754557442)

 ## Our Mission